Welcome to the Met Éireann Podcast page.

 The image above is from a flight tracking website of a hurricane hunter aircraft approaching the eye of the storm.
 In October 2018, all aircraft in the Gulf of Mexico were actively avoiding the intensifying Hurricane Michael.
 All bar one: a NOAA Hurricane Hunter.
 In this flight tracking image, the Hurricane Hunter has just past straight through the eye of the storm, taking essential measurements to help forecasters, and to keep people on the ground informed and safe (image from flightaware.com).

-Below is a Youtube video referenced by our guest John in the podcast.
+Youtube video referenced by our guest John in the podcast.
 It shows footage taken in the eye of the same hurricane (Michael):

 Numerical Weather Prediction (NWP) is essentially how we use computers to help forecast the weather.
 Today some of the most powerful super-computers in the world are dedicated to weather forecasting and climate applications.
 In this episode, Dr. Alan Hally from the Research Division in Met Éireann joins Liz and Noel to talk about the concepts behind using computers to forecast the weather, how accurate they have become and what the limiting factors are in terms of scale and forecast duration.
 Can they tell us if we will get a white Christmas this year?